Turkey's Halkbank can be prosecuted over Iran sanction violations, U.S. appeals court rules | Law-Order

 A U.S. appeals court ruled on Friday that state-owned Turkish lender Halkbank can be prosecuted over accusations it helped Iran evade American sanctions.
 The 2nd U.S. Circuit Court of Appeals said even if the Foreign Sovereign Immunities Act shielded the bank, the charge against Halkbank falls under the commercial activity exception.

 Robert Cary, an attorney at Williams & Connolly which represents Halkbank, declined to comment.
-There was no immediate comment from the Turkish foreign ministry or Halkbank.
-Prosecutors accused Halkbank of converting oil revenue into gold and then cash to benefit Iranian interests and documenting fake food shipments to justify transfers of oil proceeds.
+There was no immediate comment from the Turkish foreign ministry.
+"We will be asserting all our legal rights for appealing the Second Circuit's denial order," Halkbank said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)